 Table of Contents

 Do note here that the government initially imposed a 21-day lockdown from March 25 to April 14.
-The lockdown was subsequently extended till May 3, keeping in the rise in infections.
-As on April 15, 11,439 coronavirus infections were reported in India.
+The lockdown was subsequently extended till June 7, amid rising number of infections.
+As on June 7, India had nearly 2.37 lakh Coronavirus cases.

 MahaRERA announcement on deadline extension